 - Don’t clean your roller/brush now.
 Wrap in plastic and only clean after any touch-ups are done.
 We have written a post on how to easily clean a brush.

 - Does it need a 2nd coat?
 Maybe yes even if you are using the best basement floor paint.
 Use a bright light to see up close.
 Often the answer depends on your color choice: grays are great and reds you’re dead.
 Is there a difference between coverage in the brushing and the rolling?
 The cut may not need 2 if the rolled section needs two.
 The paint can instructions tell you how long to wait between coats but don’t wait too long or you will not have good bonding between coats!
 There are minimum and maximum times for re-coating.

 - Is it really dry?
 Use your fingernail to test how soft it is If it is not dry, wait!

-- Lay your blankets out (from step 1) and on that carefully place your furniture (maybe lay furniture on flat edges rather than legs to spread out the weight).
+- Lay your blankets out (from the top of this list) and on that carefully place your furniture (maybe lay furniture on flat edges rather than legs to spread out the weight).

 - The next day, check that no blanket/padding is sticking.
 If anything pulls up the fresh paint, you have to touch up.

-- Cut, roll unpainted sections, as above.
+- More furniture, cut, roll unpainted sections, as above.
 Don’t be afraid of cleaning roller covers: it’s easy.
-Summer curing times can be weeks and in winter time a few months!
+Summer curing times can be weeks and in wintertime a few months!
 Treat it gently for a while!

 The bad news is that rubber tires will pull up even the best basement floor paint.

-This ‘tradie’ from down under knows what he’s doing.
-I would have spot primed between coats, but he’s bloody ripper…ta mate.
+The video below by a painter a.k.a. ‘tradie’ from down under knows what he’s doing.
+I would have spot primed between coats, but he’s bloody ripper…ta, mate.